Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - **5 Skill Rules** with 2 Spell Clause removed
 - **Reverse Mirror Match Clause** - You may not use classes that are in the enemy team.
 	- For example, if there is any Warrior in the enemy team, you may not use Warrior in this battle.
+	- Reinforcements are not considered.
+Sometimes the initial party of enemies is random to some extent, then all possible classes should not be used.
+	- When facing end-game variants, for example, if there is Blue Warrior in the enemy team, you may not use Warrior in this battle.
 - **Additional Clause**
+	- A team cannot have more than 1 unit with special classes in a 9-12 unit  team, 0 in 1-8 unit team.
+(Class Clause in Common Rules)
 	- Bard, Pumpkinhead and Hydra are banned temporarily.
-They are harder to obtain.

 A couterpart rule is to replace the **Reverse Mirror Match Clause** with **Mirror Match Clause**: You may *only* use classes that are in the enemy team.